enzsft/cli/README.md

 _All examples use [Jest](https://jestjs.io/)_ ✌️

-This library was build with testing commands in mind.
+This library was built with testing in mind.
 We believe in testing your commands as closely to how a user would use them as possible!

 Take the following command: